Free Banach $f$-algebras: Representation of Free Banach -algebras f-algebras in Spaces of Continuous Functions

 commutes, because $\hat{S} (\eta _x)=\iota (\eta _x)|_{\psi (K)}=(R \hat{\iota })(\eta _x)$ and all arrows are contractive lattice-algebra homomorphisms.
 Since $\hat{S}$ has been shown to be injective, so must be $\hat{\iota }$. \end{proof}

 \begin{cor} If $E$ is a finite-dimensional Banach space, then $\FBFA E$ is representable. \end{cor} \begin{proof} This is a consequence of \cref{cor:finite_semiprime}. \end{proof}

 Even though $\FNFA E$ is semiprime for every Banach space $E$, it is not clear at all whether its completion $\FBFA E$ is also semiprime.
 In general, it is not true that the completion of a semiprime normed \falg\ is semiprime.
-To give an example of this rather elementary fact turns out to be surprisingly difficult.
-The only example we have found makes in fact use of free Banach \falg s.
+The following lemma provides a general procedure to construct examples of such algebras.